 sftp you can read the user manual which is available at http://www.openssh.com/manual.html.
 We will cover this topic in some of our next Linux based tutorials.

-Of course you don’t have to do any of this if you use one of our Linux VPS hosting services, in which case you can simply ask our expert Linux admins to help you with the OpenSSH setup.
+Of course you don’t have to know how to configure and use OpenSSH on CentOS 7 if you use one of our CentOS 7 VPS hosting services, in which case you can simply ask our expert Linux admins to help you with the OpenSSH configuration and setup on CentOS 7.
 They are available 24×7 and will take care of your request immediately.

 PS.
 If you liked this post please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
 Thanks.